caiomts/timerdo/README.md

 # About

-Timerdo is a side project and was born out of my need.
+Timerdo is a side project and was born out of my personal necessity.
 I'd been using [Watson](https://github.com/TailorDev/Watson) for a while and it's very handy, but I had to keep a to-do list apart.
 Currently, Timerdo is an app I use daily to maintain my to-do list while I keep track my time.